 Choosing a Dog Breed

-That said, you may want to do a little research into different dog breeds and learn more about the risk of different breeds for some of the most aggressive dog cancers.
+That said, you may want to do a little research into different dog breeds and learn which dogs are at the highest risk for developing cancer.

 Types of Cancer in Different Dog Breeds